tbela99/uploadManager/README.md

 - container - (*string*) container id

-### uploadManager Method: attachEvents
+### uploadManager Method: attachDragEvents
 ------------

-attach file dragdrop events to an element if the browser supports it.
+enable files to be uploaded when they are dropped on an element. this happen if the browser supports file drag drop.

 ### Returns: